lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-1.rst

 Log in to the Portal, click on the DP1 Catalogs tab, and switch to the ADQL interface.

 **2. Execute a query.**
-Enter the query below into the ADQL box, and clear "Search".
+Enter the query below into the ADQL box, and click "Search".
 This query returns coordinates and magnitudes for objects near the center of the ECDFS field that are brighter than 22 mag in *g* and *r*.

 .. code-block:: SQL